Add @AOTSafeClassInitializer to jdk.internal.access.SharedSecrets

 • 26

-We have two classes with an @AOTRuntimeSetup method whose sole purpose is to register an Access handler with SharedSecrets:
+We have a few classes that have an @AOTRuntimeSetup method whose sole purpose is to register an Access handler with SharedSecrets.
+Example:

 https://github.com/openjdk/jdk/blob/cc65836d00de7041e7d32e7f15d98108b1ae47a0/src/java.base/share/classes/java/lang/ref/Reference.java#L293-L299